Early Matter Domination at Colliders: Long Live the Glueball!

 where $\lambda_3 \sim 4\pi \Lambda_\D/N_\D$ is the effective coupling between three $S_0$ and $q$ refers to the heaviest quarks that the glueballs can annihilate into.
 We find that $n_0 \sigma v < H$ after the PT is satisfied if

 where for simplicity and to be conservative we have used $H = H_\D \simeq \sqrt{m_0 n_0/3}/M_\text{Pl}$ and $n_0^\PT$ of Eq.~(\ref{eq:nSPT}), and omitted the factor $(1-(m_q^\OS)^2/m_0^2)^{\!\frac{3}{2}}$ in Eq.~(\ref{eq:sigmav_glueglue}).
-We find that the condition of non-equilibration after the PT, Eq.~(\ref{eq:mS_afterPT}), is weaker than either the LHC limit $M>600$~GeV~\cite{CMS:2022cpe} or the ATLAS LLP limits~\cite{ATLAS:2018tup}, so we do not display it in Fig.~\ref{fig:HiggsDecays} to avoid clutter.
+We find that the condition of non-equilibration after the PT, Eq.~(\ref{eq:mS_afterPT}), is weaker than either the LHC limit on the Higgs invisible BR~\cite{ATLAS:2023tkt} or the ATLAS LLP limits~\cite{ATLAS:2018tup}, so we do not display it in Fig.~\ref{fig:HiggsDecays} to avoid clutter.
 Our calculation of $D_\SM$ is then valid in the white area.

 \paragraph{{\bf Discussion and Outlook.}} In this letter we proved that long-lived particle (LLP) searches at colliders can directly test the dynamics responsible for the dilution of early-universe relics via a period of early matter domination (EMD).
 These models were so far testable only indirectly via their imprints on cosmological relics or cosmic rays: our study thus opens a new avenue to test them directly in the laboratory.
 Conversely, it provides a novel quantitative physics case for LLP searches, by mapping their reach to dilution factors of relics in the early universe.